Your business works like a machine.

 19. Discuss documentation & briefing the internal team

-The internal team would need to be brought up to speed post-launch – how to add new content, maintenance, and management, etc. Will the company provide adequate documentation, or have a session with someone from the team?
+The internal team would need to be brought up to speed post-launch – how to add new content, maintenance, management, etc. Will the company provide adequate documentation, or have a session with someone from the team?

 Once the initial discussions about requirements are done, the company draws up an effort and estimate document.
-This gives you an idea of what work will go into it the project and an estimated cost.
+This gives you an idea of what work will go into the project and an estimated cost.
 Based on this you can decide whether or not you want to work with them.
 There are a couple of things you should keep in mind here.

 20. Check if the project development aligns with your timeline